eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 - check the documentation
   - update the [ChangeLog](../ChangeLog.md) again and include version and release date
-- If it is the first release of the year, create a new Eclipse release at https://projects.eclipse.org/projects/automotive.sumo (after login there should be a "Create Release" button)
-  - add an IP Log to the release
-  - send an email to the PMC at automotive-pmc@eclipse.org asking for review (include links to the release and the IP log)
 - check presence of RPMs on
   <https://build.opensuse.org/package/show/science:dlr/sumo_nightly>
 - add a new version tag